ghi-electronics/Docs/hardware/scm/usbizi.md

 USBizi was the first single chip .NET Micro Framework (NETMF) on the market.
 It was available in 100pin and 144pin LQFP packages.

-We are no longer making the chip available but we are making all [bootloader binaries](../../software/loaders/ghi-bootloader.md#usbizi) available for free, including for commercial use.
+We are no longer selling this chipset but we are making all [bootloader binaries](../../software/loaders/ghi-bootloader.md#usbizi) available for free, including for commercial use.

+To use with NETMF, follow these [setup instructions](../../software/netmf/getting-started.md).
+Requires the NETMF 4.1 SDK.

 ## Resources
 * [User Manual](http://files.ghielectronics.com/downloads/Documents/Manuals/USBizi%20User%20Manual.pdf)

-## Using NETMF software
-We discourage the use of NETMF software on our products in favor of TinyCLR OS, but the choice is up to you.
-To find out more about NETMF, got to our [NETMF Introduction Page](../../software/netmf/intro.md)

 ## Using TinyCLR OS
+An [unsupported port](https://github.com/ghi-electronics/TinyCLR-Ports) is provided as a starting point for experimenting with TinyCLR OS.

-The following instructions describe how to set up USBizi to work with TinyCLR OS.
-To learn more about TinyCLR check out the [TinyCLR Introduction](../../software/tinyclr/intro.md) page.
+Once a firmware is built, the following instructions describe how to set up USBizi to work with TinyCLR OS.
+To learn more about TinyCLR OS check out the [TinyCLR Introduction](../../software/tinyclr/intro.md) page.

 ### Loading Bootloader v2
 > [!Tip]